JTran-UW/ProfJAT/README.md

 I'm a young and ambitious software engineer coming out of Seattle.
 I mainly work in web development, data science/ML, and automation, but my greatest strength is an eager learning mindset.
 These are my favorite projects from the past 4-5 years of software development.
 I would definitely recommend [Cool Tweets](https://github.com/ProfJAT/cool-tweets), [Sydney's Nook](https://github.com/ProfJAT/sydneys-nook), and my [Python Marketwatch API](https://github.com/ProfJAT/marketwatch-api-py)

 I have graduated high school this year, and I am currently attending the University of Washington for Computer Science.
+As a part of [Advanced Robotics at UW](https://aruw.org), I am exploring the robotics and embedded systems spaces.

 ## Table Of Contents